 * The recommended amount of coconut oil is approximately 3% of the weight of the rice you are cooking.
 Here’s the math for 1 cup of rice:

 How It Works

-The original article goes into great detail, but in simple terms it’s a matter of chemistry.
+The original article goes into great detail, but in basic terms it’s a matter of chemistry.
 All starches are not the same.
 Some are easy to digest and quickly turn into glucose, and then into glycogen, and these are the kinds of starches that make us pile on weight.